MbinOrg/mbin/docs/admin_guide.md

 For Docker see: [Admin Deployment Guide](./docker_deployment_guide.md).

 > **Note**
-> Mbin is still in the early stages of development.
+> Mbin is still in development.

 If you would like to support the project, you can register using the following [affiliate link](https://hetzner.cloud/?ref=8tSPCw0qqIwl).